Derrekito/zeal-at-point/README.md

    (lambda () (setq zeal-at-point-docset "rails")))
 ```

-You are also possible to set docset for current buffer with `zeal-at-point-set-docset`
+You are also able to set the docset for the current buffer using `zeal-at-point-set-docset`

 ## Thanks